howerj/subleq-vhdl/readme.md

   * [ ] Find way of interacting with other hardware
   * [ ] Optimize SUBLEQ design for slice area (and speed if possible)
   * [ ] Hook up `blocked` and `halted` to an LED?
-* [x] Using Graphviz online, make a state-machine diagram
-* [x] Make a block diagram of the system
-* [x] Use ttygif/ttyrec to record a terminal session showing the simulation, synthesis and running the C simulator.

 ## Other SUBLEQ projects